EspressifApp/EsptouchForAndroid/docs/esptouch-user-guide-en.md

 The ESP-TOUCH communication model can be understood as a unidirectional channel with a certain packet error rate.
 However, this error rate varies depending on the bandwidth.
 Typically:

-- For 20 MHz bandwidth, the packet error rate is approximately 0–5%.
+- For 20 MHz bandwidth, the packet error rate is approximately 0–5%
-- For 40 MHz bandwidth, it ranges from 0–17%.
+- For 40 MHz bandwidth, it ranges is 0–17%

 Assuming that the maximum length of data to be transmitted is 104 bytes, if no error-correcting algorithm is used, it is difficult to ensure that the data can be transmitted over limited rounds of data transfer.